Baggage Storage in Venice

 Terminal's Marittima and San Basilio buildings, where left-luggage

-offices are normally open on days when cruise ships are arriving and
+offices are normally open on arrival and departure days.

 current rates and hours of the deposito bagagli offices at